marzeq/monno/README.md

 -   Revolutionary concept of extensions that allow you to split your bot into multiple parts or to easily register third party extensions
 -   Maintains the true spirit of discord.js while allowing you to easily add features without having to work on boring internals

+## Disclaimer:

+It is not advised to run this package for complex bots in large amounts of servers.
+You are going to end up fighting with this package and at that scale it is better to make your own equivalent of this that matches your needs.

 ## Simple hello world project

 ```ts